ccny-ss-js-dec-2020/class-12_02-04-21/mysql_inquirer_itunes/unsolved/README.md

 3. Return Errors for:
 	* If user forgets to input field for when they sign up
 	* if username already exists in the database when they sign up
+4. When a user is choosing to buy a song, only populate with the songs list with song that they have 'NOT' bought.